ZacBlanco/hwx-tutorials/2-3/tutorials/real-time-event-processing-with-hadoop/realtime-event-processing-section-2.md

 ### [Introduction](#introduction)

-In this tutorial, we will explore [Apache Storm](http://hortonworks.com/hadoop/storm) and use it with [Apache Kafka](http://hortonworks.com/hadoop/kafka) to develop a multi-stage event processing pipeline.
+In part of the tutorial, we will explore [Apache Storm](http://hortonworks.com/hadoop/storm) and use it with [Apache Kafka](http://hortonworks.com/hadoop/kafka) to develop a multi-stage event processing pipeline.

 ![image01](/assets/2-3/realtime-event-processing/t2/image_01.png)